rhettrhett1/Technicolor-Router-Default-Passwords/README.md

 Did this project help you? <a href="https://buymeacoffee.com/rhettrhett1">Buy me a coffee</a>

 <h2>About:</h2>
-This is a project to create wordlists for Cox Panoramic Wifi Routers default passwords.<br>
+This is a project to create wordlists for Technicolor CGM4331COM default passwords used by Cox,Xfinity,Rogers,etc.<br>

-Please contribute by checking to see if your known passwords are on the list.<br><br>
-Wordlist was created by filtering the most common English words between 5-6 characters from <a href="https://github.com/dolph/dictionary/tree/master">Dolph Github</a><br><br>
-SSID will start with 'SETUP-' plus 4 hex like:<br>
+For COX specifically, SSID will start with 'SETUP-' plus 4 hex like:<br>
 "SETUP-1234"<br>
 "SETUP-FEDC"<br><br>
 Default Password Breakdown:<br>
 A= 5-6 letter word<br>
 X= 4 random numbers between 0000-9999<br>

-(A)XXXX(A)<br>
+B= 5-6 letter word<br>

 Examples:<br>
 circle4298empty<br>